-4.5 Crystal structure prediction
+5.5 Crystal structure prediction

-When target type in 4.3 is set to Crystal, USPEX performs global optimization of crystal properties.
-Historically, the first property which USPEX optimized was enthalpy and search was for stable structures.
-This mode is usually referred to as crystal structure prediction.
+When target type in Section 5.3 is set to Atomistic USPEX performs global optimization in the space of structures consisting of atoms, Historically the first property which USPEX optimized was enthalpy and search was for stable crystal structures.
+Now this target covers atomic and molecular crystals in various dimensions and environments.

-Typical target block in this mode looks like.
+Typical target block in this mode looks like

 '''

-{

-type: Crystal
+type: Atomistic

-compositionSpace: {symbols : [Mg Al O] blocks: [[4 8 16]]}
+compositionSpace: {symbols : [Mg Al 0] blocks: [[4 8 16]]}

 conditions: {externalPressure : 100}

-}

 '''

-Besides obligatory compositionSpace block there are a number of optional parameter blocks and standalone parameters.
+Besides obligatory compositionSpace block there are number of optional parameter blocks and standalone parameters.